epics-base/pvaPy/documentation/streamingFramework.md

 We first demonstrate what happens if we use application that cannot keep up with the data source.
 For this we agan use the sample AD image processor, and request both server and client (monitor) queues.
-On tereminal 1 run the following command:
+On terminal 1 run the following command:

 ```sh